 Enabling Two-Factor Authentication on QNAP NAS

-- Scan the QR code displayed on the screen using your authentication app.
+d.
+Scan the QR code displayed on the screen using your authentication app, or manually enter the provided secret key.